Academics

 Frequently Asked Questions

-• Q: When does college counseling start at MPCDS?
+• When does college counseling start at MPCDS?

 Between 80 - 100 colleges visit MPCDS annually.
 Students are encouraged to visit college campuses informally beginning in the 10th grade while making more formal visits in grades 11 - 12.
 Students are afforded five excused absences in the 11th and 12th grades for college visits.